 Mel Heber began professionally training in 2007 while working with the Dubuque Regional Humane Society.
 There she was able to work with a variety of people as well as dogs and cats.
 She began to see patterns in the troubles new adopters might have after bringing home a new family member, many of which were fairly easily solved or prevented with the proper instruction.

 Mel has years of experience creating and leading classes aimed toward obedience and behavior solutions, as well as meeting with people one-on-one to help them solve behavior problems.
 Mel has helped dogs plagued by fearfulness, reactivity, and simple over-exuberence and impulse control problems.
 She has consulted on numerous litterbox issues and new-pet stress with cats, helping new adopters to make it easier for their pets to adjust to a new family member.

-Mel is a member of the APDT (Association of Pet Dog Trainers) and is certified as a CPDT-KA (Certified Professional Dog Trainer - Knowledge Assessed).
-She is also an ABC Mentor Trainer, an AKC Canine Good Citizen (CGC) evaluator, an evaluator for K9to5 National Therapy Dog Registry, and an evaluator for the APDT's new C.L.A.S.S.
-(Canine Life and Social Skills) program.
+Mel is a member of the IACP (International Association of Canine Professionals) and is certified as a CPDT-KA (Certified Professional Dog Trainer - Knowledge Assessed).
+She is also an ABC Mentor Trainer, an AKC Canine Good Citizen (CGC) evaluator, and an evaluator for K9to5 National Therapy Dog Registry.
 Her business, Paw In Hand LLC, is fully licensed and insured.